Portfolio

 Since I graduated from high school, I completed a lot of projects as a developer : conception of a website, of interactive experiences, and, obviously, video games.

-When I took part in the Global Game Jam 2020 that took place at ISART Digital (a parisian video game school), I could discover the various aspects of video game conception.
+When I took part in the Global Game Jam 2020, I discovered the various aspects of video game conception.
 This experience brought me a lot and reinforced my idea that video game was the field which I wanted to train and progress in.

 Video game projects